-Your patients are no stranger to delayed onset muscle soreness, or “DOMS”.
+Your patients are no strangers to delayed onset muscle soreness, or “DOMS”.
 Whether they are rehabilitating an injury or completing workouts of their own, pain is an inevitable side effect of being active.
-This pain can adversely affect muscle function by inhibiting muscle contractions, which can theoretically be thwarted by the application of cryotherapy, which is consistently prescribed by physical therapists, athletic trainers and chiropractors alike.
+This pain can adversely affect muscle function by inhibiting muscle contractions, which can theoretically be thwarted by the application of cryotherapy, a consistently prescribed solution by physical therapists, athletic trainers and chiropractors alike.
 But what type of cryotherapy should you be recommending?
-Years ago, researchers set out to answer this question by questioning whether topical menthol-based analgesics or ice was “more effective at reducing pain and permitting greater muscular voluntary and evoked force” (Johar et al. 2012).
+Years ago, researchers set out to answer this by questioning whether topical menthol-based analgesics or ice was “more effective at reducing pain and permitting greater muscular voluntary and evoked force” (Johar et al. 2012).

 The fight for DOMS pain relief

 Sixteen subjects performed an exercise used to fatigue the elbow and provoke DOMS.
 Two days later, they were chosen to receive either Biofreeze® topical menthol gel or an application of ice to the elbow flexors.
 Measurements were taken after 20, 25 and 35 minutes, recording:

 - Evoked tetanic contractions